Qulix/frontend-linter-configs/README.md

 # FAQ

-### Is there a way to migrate a project to your style guide?

-Yep.
-For each package we use the environment variable `LINTER_MIGRATE` which translates all errors into warnings.
-To enable migration, you must set `LINTER_MIGRATE=true`.
-This is a convenient way to fix most linter problems in a project.

 ### What versions of Node.js do you support?

 We support versions of Node.js from __6.4.0__ and ending with the __latest__ version.